killerducky/deja-queue/notes.md

 - [x] Same video in multiple playlists
 - [ ] refresh should not change current playing song
 - [x] Clicking playlist _moves_ in queue instead of adding another one
+- [ ] Playlist should not pop single songs out into the queue
+- [ ] Go backwards in playlist / reset playlist

 ## UI